 - 1. Touchdown: 6 points - 2.
 PAT (point after touchdown) 1 point (5-yard line) or 2 points (10-yard line) - A 1 point extra point is pass only; 2 point extra point can be a run or pass. - 3.
-Interceptions returned for scores during a regulation scrimmage down are worth 6 points.
+Interceptions returned for scores during regulation time are worth 6 points.
 1 and 2 pt. extra point conversions or overtime interceptions returned are worth 2 points. - 4.
-Safety: 2 points - A safety occurs when the ball-carrier is declared down in his/her own end zone.
-Runners can be called down when their flags are pulled by a defensive player, a flag falls out, they step out of bounds, their knee or arm touches the ground, a fumble occurs in the end zone or if a snapped ball lands in or beyond the end zone. - 5.
+Safety: 2 points - A safety occurs when the ball-carrier is declared down in his/her own end zone or an offensive penalty occurs in the end zone. - Runners can be called down when their flags are pulled by a defensive player, a flag falls out, they step out of bounds, their knee or arm touches the ground, a fumble occurs in the end zone or if a snapped ball lands in or beyond the end zone. - 5.
 A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
 Any change, once a decision is made to try for the extra point, requires a charged timeout.
 A decision cannot be changed after a penalty. - 6.
-REGULAR SEASON PLAY: When 1 team is winning by 35 points or more, the game is over.
-TOURNAMENT PLAY: When 1 team is winning by 28 points or more, the game is over. - 7.
-Forfeits will be scored 35-0 for the winning team.
-TOURNAMENT PLAY score will be 28-0. - 8.
+Forfeits will be scored 35-0 for the winning team. - 7.
 The coaches, officials and scorekeeper must verify the score sheet.
 If a coach does not verify the score sheet before leaving the field, the scorekeeper will note on that score sheet and the score will be FINAL.

 VIII.
-Coaching GUIDELINES
+COACHING GUIDELINES